 “I already told you, I am,” Dinara said.

 Roman nodded.
-“I’d give you a choice to stay back, Maebhe, but I’ll need your help identifying Kieran and Íde.”
+“I’d give you a choice to stay back, too, Maebhe, but I’ll need your help identifying Kieran and Íde.”

-“I wouldn’t have taken it, anyhow,” Maebhe said.
+“I wouldn’t have done it, anyhow,” Maebhe said.
 She kept shifting with nervous excitement, but she didn’t seem afraid.
 Neither did Roman.
 Dinara, on the other hand, had never been so frightened in her life.
 But more than that, she’d never been able to disappoint anyone she looked up to.
 She’d face the fear, if it meant Roman would grace her with a proud smile, the way he was now.

 Ivey returned with a pocket lantern and a revolver wrapped in a leather case.
 “It’s cleaned and loaded,” he said, passing Roman the revolver, first.
 Roman passed it to Maebhe.
 “You remember how to get to the Island, then?”